Capabilities

 Best Practices

-What the holding company should not do
+What the non-operating parent should not do

-Paying operating expenses without documentation
+Paying operating expenses across entities without documentation

-Mixing bank accounts between entities
+Mixing bank accounts or funds between entities

-Employing all staff through the holding company
+Employing staff through the holding company unless there is a documented business reason

-Moving money between entities without agreements
+Moving money between entities without appropriate agreements, approvals, or records

-Using RORO entity names interchangeably in contracts
+Using related entity names interchangeably in contracts, invoices, or communications